Exclusive: Germany eyes fiscal U-turn with new debt to finance climate plan

 A source close to Merkel cautioned that the issue of new debt had not been on the agenda.

-Eckhardt Rehberg and Hans Michelbach, senior lawmakers of Merkel’s conservatives, both said they wanted stick to the goal of incurring no new debt.
+Eckhardt Rehberg and Hans Michelbach, senior lawmakers of Merkel’s conservatives, both said they wanted to stick to the goal of incurring no new debt.

 While SPD budget lawmaker Johannes Kahrs also distanced himself from the idea, members of the party’s left wing called on Scholz to boost investments with new debt.